The shocking side of fashion

 An intermediary step would also be:

 Yes this is self serving, but really just do it!
 Even if you only ever ask him to replace buttons for you, it’ll help your clothes last longer, which is really what you’re aiming to do.
 Taking care of our clothes is an easy way to reduce their environmental impact.
 Patch jeans, darn socks, do whatever it takes to get one extra wear out of a garment.

 An easy way to help your clothes last longer is also (my absolute favorite):

 A great deal of a garment’s impact on the environment comes through washing.
 Of course you need to wash your clothes shmucks.
 But do so less regularly (come on, we all do it anyway) and use organic detergent (also available on the internet).

 (Katcha Bilek makes the most INSANELY awesome stuff from recycled tiers and seat belts)

 You’ll not only save on your water account, but basically be a billionaire when you also:

 Your new mantra is now:

 Consume Less, Choose Wisely, Make it Last

-Here’s a good article on some of the brands from this post, check it out!
-You can also get the latest ethical fashion down-low at this website (ecofashionworld), and shop local (if you’re a cool South African) ethical fabric here.
+Here’s a good article on some of the brands from this post, and you can also shop local (if you’re a cool South African) crafts and designs here.